-Syntax semihosting={none iar_breakpoint} Parameters No parameter none iar_breakpoint Use standard semihosting.
+Syntax semihosting={nor semihosting={none iar_breakpoint} Parameters No parameter none iar_breakpoint Use standard semihosting.
 Does not use semihosted I/O. Uses the IAR proprietary semihosting variant.
 For use with All C-SPY drivers.
+All C-SPY drivers.
 Description to use.
-Note that if this C-SPY will try to choo e semihosted I/O and to choose the kind of semihosting interface option is not used, semihosting will by default be enabled and se the correct semihosting mode automatically.
-This means that we to use this option if your application is linked with To make semihosting v vork, your application must be linked with a semihosting library.
-See also The IAR C/C++ Devel semihosting. opment Guide for ARM for more information about linking with X Project>Options>Ger neral Options>Library Configuration
+Note that if this C-SPY will try to choose Use this option to enable semihosted I/O and to choose the kind of semihosting interface to use.
+Note that if this option is not used, semihosting will by default be enabled and C-SPY will try to choose the correct semihosting mode automatically.
+This means that normally you do not have to use this option if your application is linked with semihosting.
+To make semihosting w To make semihosting work, your application must be linked with a semihosting library.
+See also The IAR C/C++ Develo semihosting.
+The IAR C/C++ Development Guide for ARM for more information about linking with semihosting.
+2 Project>Options>General Options>Library Configuration